jhu-bids/TermHub/docs/developer.md

 ### Refresh: Counts tables
 Patient and record counts are updated in the N3C data enclave routinely, typically every few weeks or months.
-There is a [GitHub action](https://github.com/shadow-bids/TermHub/actions/workflows/refresh_counts.yml) that checks nightly for any changes and updates if so.
-It runs on the `shadow-bids` repo (more info about that is in the "deployment" section).
+There is a [GitHub action](https://github.com/jhu-bids/TermHub/actions/workflows/refresh_counts.yml) that checks nightly for any changes and updates if so.

 This refresh updates the `concept_set_counts_clamped` and `deidentified_term_usage_by_domain_clamped` tables, as well as their derived tables and views.